Home

 If you have ever seen photos of the bones of the neck, they are very irregular in shape with all sorts of nooks and crannies, bony points and openings.
 It is through these openings that the brachial plexus passes as it leaves the spinal cord.
 If the position of the bones is shifted or rotated out of alignment, then the opening for the brachial plexus to pass through is potentially narrowed, providing a real opportunity for the entire bundle to become pinched and irritated at the neck.

 The scalene muscles also have an important job.
 They hold your head up!
 They are in their best alignment when your head is directly up on top of your shoulders.
 If your head strays forward, as it does in a slouching posture, then the scalenes, along with other muscles, have to start holding on for dear life because the ten pound weight of your head is pulling your head forward and down off of your shoulders.
 This forces the scalenes to tighten and shorten.
 Over time they begin to adhere to one another and then start sticking to neighboring structures as they look for support from the constant strain.
-Since the brachial plexus is also passing through this region, the scalenes have the ability to get stuck to the covering of fascia surrounding the nerve plexus.
-This means that every time you move your head, the fascia covering the brachial plexus gets tugged and irritated, causing symptoms of Thoracic Outlet Syndrome.
-Ouch!

 The bottom of the scalenes also attach to the first rib located just behind and below the collarbone.
 If the scalene muscles become too tight, or out of their normal alignment, they tend to shorten.
 This causes compression of the neck vertebrae and can also cause the first rib to get pulled upward, narrowing the space available for the brachial plexus to pass between the first rib and the collarbone.
 Double ouch!
 This is sometimes referred to as the Double Crush.